(Updated: July 18, 2018)

 Bulk collection - The collection of large quantities of signals intelligence data which, due to technical or operational considerations, is acquired without the use of discriminants like specific identifiers, selection terms, etc.

-Case notation - All intercepted signals get a case notation which identifies the network being intercepted.
-An Iraqi army message would be denoted as IQM, intercepted French diplomatic messages as FRD.* FBI FISA data are designated SQF and NSA FISA data as SQC.
+Case notation - All intercepted signals get a case notation which is an alphanumeric value that identifies the link or the network that is being intercepted.* An Iraqi army message would be denoted as IQM, intercepted French diplomatic messages as FRD.* FBI FISA data are designated SQF and NSA FISA data as SQC.

-Close Access collection - The targeting, collection, and/or processing of unintentional emanations from information proecessing equipment.
-Also: a program to develop special unique sensors and systems to collect uninitetional emanationd and/or signals from information processing equipment to exploit TEMPEST vulnarabilities.
+Close Access collection - The targeting, collection, and/or processing of unintentional emanations from information processing equipment.
+Also: a program to develop special unique sensors and systems to collect unintentional emanations and/or signals from information processing equipment to exploit TEMPEST vulnarabilities.